Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - Exercises and homework

-- Practical work with appropriate tools and group project
+- Practical work with appropriate tools

 - Literature studies